David Wolf (astronaut): NASA career

 David Wolf began his NASA career in the Medical Sciences Division at the Johnson Space Center in Houston, Texas.
 He was responsible for engineering development and spacecraft avionics integration of the American Flight Echocardiograph for investigating cardiovascular physiology in microgravity.
 Upon completion, he was assigned as chief engineer for design of the Space Station medical facility, directly responsible for multidisciplinary team management, requirements definition, system design, spacecraft systems integration, project schedule, functional and safety verification, and budgetary authority.
 Dave Wolf was selected by NASA as an astronaut candidate in 1990.
 He completed 18 months of training before being qualified for flight.
 He was assigned to Kennedy Space Center in Florida where he was involved in Orbiter vehicle processing and testing and as a Capcom (including for the historic docking of Space Shuttle Atlantis with Space Station Mir in 1995).
 He is an expert in Extravehicular Activity (Spacewalk), Spacesuit design, and Rendezvous navigation.
 Some of his other qualifications include Robotic Manipulator System (Robot Arm) operations, on-orbit systems repair, computer networking, and as Shuttle re-entry flight deck engineer.
+Wolf retired from NASA in December 2012.

 During his training for a Mir expedition, he lived and trained in Star City, Russia at the Yuri Gagarin Cosmonaut Training Center.
 Wolf became fluent in Russian, as all of his training there was in Russian.

 Wolf and fellow Jewish astronaut Jeffrey A. Hoffman had "a running battle, a running argument on who has the longest dreidel spin."
 Other Jewish artifacts he took into space and brought back include "a yad – a Torah pointer, and .. a small menorah."